hugerepo-tianhang/low_dim_update_stable/README.md

 ## Future work
 It's interesting to have an understanding of why above phenomenon happens, even though it's hard to prove theorems about it.

-# Project 2, Physics model in model free DRL algorithms
+# Project 2, implicit physics model in model free DRL algorithms

 ## Abstract
 Identifying linear and non linear correlations between neurons in a trained deep neural networks in DRL algorithms and variables from lagrangian equations. (new_neuron_analysis directory).
 This is the trial to see whether model free DRL algorithms encodes implicit model of the environment in their single neurons ( physics model in locomotion tasks ).